Mar 5, 2026

 Let’s break down three things: filing your taxes for free, reporting crypto or stock investments, and changes to charitable deductions.
 By understanding these things, hopefully we can save some money together.

-And just so we’re all on the same page, let’s quickly walk through basic information on how taxes actually work – because a lot of people don’t understand.
-There are a lot of deductions and other but the basics are that in the US we have a progressive tax system – which means taxation progressively increases as your income increases.
+And just so we’re all on the same page, let’s quickly walk through basic information on how taxes actually work, because a lot of people don’t understand.
+There are a lot of deductions and other but the basics are that in the US we have a progressive tax system, which means taxation progressively increases as your income increases.
 There are 7 federal tax brackets, ranging from 10% to 37%.

-To put some numbers around this – let’s assume you’re not married and made $45,000 in 2021.
+To put some numbers around this, let’s assume you’re not married and made $45,000 in 2021.
 The first $9,950 you made was taxed as 10%, totaling about $1,000.
-After you made that first $9,950, every dollar you made beyond that was then taxed at 12% – until you hit about the $40 thousand dollar mark.
-This is about another $3,700 in taxes – bringing your total now close to $5,000.
+After you made that first $9,950, every dollar you made beyond that was then taxed at 12%, until you hit about the $40 thousand dollar mark.
+This is about another $3,700 in taxes, bringing your total now close to $5,000.

 Great!
 You now have some background on how taxes work so let’s talk about filing them for free.
-If you make less than $72,000 per year, the IRS will help you file your taxes – for free, you just have to answer some personal questions.
-Google “IRS free file” – it’ll take you to an IRS.gov URL with more information.
-If you make more than $72,000 you can still fill out and file the forms yourself.
+If you make less than $72,000 per year, the IRS will help you file your taxes for free, you just have to answer some personal questions.
+Google “IRS free file” and it’ll take you to an IRS.gov URL with more information.
+If you make more than $72,000, you can still fill out and file the forms yourself.
 Boom!
 You just saved yourself about a hundred bucks.

 The second thing to know is there are requirements about reporting any stock and crypto transactions.
-For most apps and platforms – they’ll either give you something called a Form 1099-B or a complete history of your transactions, which you may need to complete your taxes.
+For most apps and platforms, they’ll either give you something called a Form 1099-B or a complete history of your transactions, which you may need to complete your taxes.
 If you have questions about this form, you should speak to a tax professional.

-Heck, maybe you lost money in 2021 – you might be able to deduct that.
+Heck, maybe you lost money in 2025; you might be able to deduct that.

 Speaking of deductions, our final highlight here are the changes to charitable deductions in 2021.
 Ordinarily, people who choose to take the “standard deduction” on their taxes cannot claim a deduction for their charitable contributions.
-But, there was a temporary law passed in 2021 which allows you to deduct up to $300 in charitable contributions on top of the standard deduction.
+But, there was a temporary law passed in 2025 which allows you to deduct up to $300 in charitable contributions on top of the standard deduction.
 So if you donated to a qualifying charity, this is something that you may want to look into.

 The tax season is coming once again, and it’s just as complicated as ever.
 Taxpayers shift through paperwork and look for ways to save.
 We’ll share some tax-saving tips and provide an overview of how the tax system works.

 The U.S. tax system operates under a progressive structure.
 The more money you earn, the more you’ll pay in taxes.
 The U.S. tax system features seven brackets ranging from 10% to 37% in taxes.
-You’ll pay a different tax amount depending on if you’re single or married.
+You’ll pay a different tax amount depending on whether you’re single or married.
+Tax brackets can change at any time as dictated by the IRS.

 Knowing the structure provides some clarity on your total tax payment.
 A tax professional can help you verify how much you’ll owe the IRS.